Jump to Recipe

 Will this brownie batter bake?

 Since there’s no leavener or binder in the brownie batter (like eggs) they wouldn’t really bake.
-Also, it’s a very small batch.
+Also, it’s a small batch.
 I would stick to the no-bake situation 🙂

 How do you store this recipe?